• Skip to primary navigation

 At 9am on the first Saturday of every month, residents of East Walnut Hills, Evanston and Walnut Hills will gather in a meeting spot in one of these neighborhoods and, following the advice of community stakeholders, select an area to clean up.

-This community initiative was started in the Spring of 2019 and has been honored with an award from Keep Cincinnati Beautiful.
+This community initiative was started in the Spring of 2019 and has been honored with an award from Keep Cincinnati Beautiful and now attracts individuals and volunteer groups from all over Cincinnati.

 • « Go to Previous Page